nosoop/netnsplice/README.md

 # netnsplice

+> [!NOTE]
+> This project has been archived.
+While it still probably all works just fine, I've opted to
+> migrate my Linux services to use `systemd-socket-proxyd`.

 A cross-platform tool to relay / proxy data across TCP sockets.
-Like a daemonized `socat` of sorts.
+Like `rinetd` or a daemonized `socat` of sorts.

 ## Installation